roolebo/tianocore.github.io/Monthly-Meeting.md

 We will be holding community meetings on the first Thursday of the month.
 There will be two meetings attempting to cover all timezones.
 Please contact me with questions or comments.

 ## Minutes
-[[Community Meeting Minutes]] will be posted after each meeting to the mailing list.
+Community meeting minutes will be posted to the list after each meeting.

 ## Add to Calendar
-Please subcribe to the Groups.io calendar:
+Please subscribe to the Groups.io calendar:

 https://edk2.groups.io/g/devel/calendar